Irreducibility of toric complete intersections: Abstract

 \section{Abstract}

 We develop an approach to study the irreducibility of generic complete intersections in the algebraic torus defined by equations with fixed monomials and fixed linear relations on coefficients.
 Using our approach we generalize the irreducibility theorems of Khovanskii from \cite{Khovanskii2016} to fields of arbitrary characteristic.
 Also we get a combinatorial sufficient conditions for irreducibility of engineered complete intersections (notion introduced in \cite{Esterov2024}).
-As an application we give a combinatorial condition of irreducibility for some critical loci and Thom-Bordmann strata: $f = f'_x = 0$, $f'_x = f'_y = 0$, $f = f'_x = f'_{xx} = 0$, etc.
+As an application we give a combinatorial condition of irreducibility for some critical loci and Thom-Bordmann strata: $f = f'_x = 0$, $f'_x = f'_y = 0$, $f = f'_x = f'_{xx} = 0$, where f is a generic Laurent polynomial with a prescribed monomial set.

+I would like to thank my advisor Alexander Esterov for all the gentle guidance and peristent discussions that formed my whole understanding of the Newton Polytope Theory.
+I am also grateful to Vlad Safronov for reviewing and discussing some parts of my work which in particular resulted in a much more general formulation of \autoref{cor:ECI_simpler_poly}.
+The study has been funded within the framework of the HSE University Basic Research Program.